top of page

 We understand that for some children more specialised support is needed.
 We have links with a variety of different organisations each of whom are specialists in their field.

 • NHS - support school in carrying out height and weight checks, eyesight checks and flu vaccines.
-We also call on specialist services when we need to for example: the Asthma Nurse, Diabetes Nurse, Epilepsy Nurse, Occupational Therapist, Physiotherapists etc.
+We also call on specialist services when we need to for example: the Asthma Nurse, Diabetes Nurse, Epilepsy Nurse, Occupational Therapist, Physiotherapists, Speech and Language Clinic etc.

 • Educational Psychologist - support schools to improve all children's experiences of learning.
 They use their training in psychology and knowledge of child development to assess difficulties children may be having with their learning.

-• ASPIRE and Positive Regard – specialists in supporting children who display behavioural issues, with an understanding that behavioural issues are a form of communicating an unmet need.
+• ASPIRE – specialists in supporting children who display behavioural issues, with an understanding that behavioural issues are a form of communicating an unmet need.

 WMIM_edited.jpg